bevyengine/bevy-website/release-content/0.15/release-notes/15800_Add_mesh_picking_backend_and_MeshRayCast_system_parameter.md

 - Sprites: picking always uses the full rectangle, and [alpha transparency is not taken into account](https://github.com/bevyengine/bevy/issues/14929).
 - Mesh: this is a naive raycast against the full mesh, and can be relatively slow.
 You should be using simplified meshes and an acceleration data structure like a BVH to speed this up if you are using this functionality for performance-sensitive games.
 As a result, this functionality is disabled by default.

-We expect both [`bevy_rapier`] and [`avian`] (the two most popular ecosystem physics crates for Bevy) to update their accelerated mesh picking implementations to work with the newly upstreamed API.
+We expect both [`bevy_rapier`] and [`avian`] (the two most popular ecosystem physics crates for Bevy) to add their own accelerated collider picking backends to work with the newly upstreamed API.
 Unless you're debugging, building an editor or really care about the exact triangles of raw meshes, you should use one of those crates for efficient mesh picking.

 ## Usage